SmartLucas/VeggieBot/README.txt

 VeggieBot
 =========

 Bot coded for Turntable.fm with the powerful magic of the Turntable-API.
+This bot wouldn't be possible

 Introduction: His coding is made out of the Turntable-API.
 Link is at https://github.com/alaingilbert/Turntable-API